marcelobarrosufu/brewbuddy/README.md

  - https://youtu.be/00Js_LpAEr8
  - https://youtu.be/yrWA2lQHpJ8

+# Author

+BrewBuddy was created from scracth by me, Marcelo Barros.
+I am an electrical engineer, professor and home brewer.
+After some bad experiences with uncalibrated analog thermometers I decided to create my own thermometer, agregating additional functionalities for mashing and boiling.

+# Help Required

+If you are a 3D expert and wanna help, please contact me.
+In the next week my new PCBs will arrive and I can ship  a complete and working board for those that want to develop or improve the current case.

 # Compiling

  - Create a new workspace using System Worbenck for STM32 (SW4STM32).
 For instance,  <path>/brewbuddy